Introduction of ITS laboratory

 [Network design for transport and supply chain]

-Passengers and freight move on a transport network (TN).
-Designing optimal TNs is therefore efficient for alleviating or settling urban and regional transport problems.
 In the case of designing an optimal TN in terms of logistics, we need to take into account the decisions on logistics typically made looking over an entire supply chain network (SCN).
 Therefore, accurate comprehension of what happens on the SCN, namely, precisely describing the behavior of economic entities in the SCN and the resulting flow of products (and of raw materials as well) is necessary to understand the mechanism of the generation of freight movement.
-We are developing mathematical models to represent the behavior of manufacturers, wholesalers, retailers, consumers and freight carriers.
-The behavior of passengers is also incorporated within the models as well as the behavioral interaction between passenger and freight traffic.
-This approach is a sort of supernetwork modeling.
-We are also tackling the development of AI-based optimization techniques capable of solving large-sized problems.

 More detailed information and pictures about "laboratory life" are available on the Japanese website.